 Application : Applied

-Explanation on application of the practice • The Board views adherence to the best practices of corporate governance as the means to uphold a high standard of corporate conduct.
-The Code of Ethics and Conducts of the Company set out the ethical standards and appropriate conduct at work adopted by the Group and is applicable to all the employees and Board members.
-Areas covered by the Code of Ethics and Conducts encompass information confidentiality and security, conflict of interests, protection of assets, insider trading etc. The details of the Code of Ethics and Conduct are available for reference on the Company's website at www.yglworld.com .
+Explanation on application of the practice The Board views adherence to the best practices of corporate governance as the means to uphold a high standard of corporate conduct.
+The Code of Ethics and Conducts of the Company set out the ethical standards and appropriate conduct at work adopted by the Group and applicable to all the employees and Board members.
+Areas covered by the Code of Ethics and Conducts encompass information confidentiality and security, conflict of interests, protection of asset, insider trading etc. The details of the Code of Ethics and Conduct are available for reference on the Company's website.
 The Directors of the Group are guided by the Code of Ethics established by the Companies Commission of Malaysia for Company Directors.
 The Code of Ethics sets out the principles in relation to sincerity, integrity, responsibility and corporate social responsibility.
-The Board has formalised vide the Code of Conduct its expectation on time commitment for its members as well as the requirement to notify the Board prior to accepting new directorship in any entity's board.
+The Board has formalised vide the Code of Conduct its expectation on time commitment for its members, avoiding or managing any such or potential conflicts of interest as well as the requirement to notify the Board prior to accepting new directorship in any entity's board.

 Explanation for departure :

-Large companies are re to complete the colum ed to complete the columns below.
-Non-large companies are encouraged elow.
+Large companies are i to complete the colun quired to complete the columns below.
+Non-large companies are encouraged is below.

 Measure :